Jaozni/Jaozni/README.md

   - 🌱 I’m currently studying Systems Analysis and Development

   - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with AI and AWS.
+My dream is to one day work with AI and backend development.
 </p>

 <!-- Dropdown -->